mgechev/blog.mgechev.com/_drafts/angular2-hot-loader-hot-loading-tooling.md

 In order to detect all the changes in the components in our application, we need to watch the source code files associated to them.
 For this purpose I've used the [watch](https://www.npmjs.com/package/watch) package in npm.
 Once we detect a change in any of the components we need to send its updated version to application.
 For this purpose I've implemented a super basic JSON based protocol via WebSockets, which is responsible for sending updates to the front-end which are basically the ES5 + CommonJS version of the changed components.

-In the front-end of our application, we need to include the hot-loader scripts, which basically accepts the changed components and updates all their instances in the rendered application.
+In the front-end of the application, we need to include the hot-loader scripts, which basically accepts the code of the changed components and updates all their instances in the rendered application.

 ## Handling the State

 The tricky part here is to preserve the state of the application itself although we need to rerender the changed component(s).
-This is an easy task with dumb components (pure components) because they don't hold any state so you can freely rerender them and just populate them with the data stored somewhere in the rest of your app.
+This is an easy task with dumb components (pure components) because they don't hold any state so you can freely rerender them and just populate them with the data stored somewhere else in your app.
 In react this can be achieved by using a flux-like architecture where the state of your application is decoupled from the UI in a module called store.
 We can approach the exact same way in Angular 2 by taking advantage of flux/redux/whatever.
 However, in Angular we also have out-of-the-box dependency injection, which can makes our life even easier.

-Here is an example of how we can preserve the state of the application by using singleton services:
+Here is an example of how we can preserve the state of the application by using a singleton services:

 ```ts
 @Component({